adarwoo/modbus_relay/docs/user_manual.md

 ## Input registers

-Input registers are read-only registers used to report information about the controller.
+Input registers are read-only registers used to report information about the device.
 The registers have been grouped so they can easily be accessed.
 Reserved values reads as 0.